myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 <properties
-pageTitle="Использование средств Microsoft Azure Data Lake для Visual Studio с песочницей Hortonworks | Microsoft Azure" description="Узнайте, как использовать средства Azure Data Lake для Visual Studio с песочницей Hortonworks (работающей в локальной виртуальной машине). С помощью этих средств можно создавать и выполнять задания Hive и Pig в песочнице и просматривать выходные данные и журнал задания." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use the Microsoft Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox | Microsoft Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight" documentationCenter="" authors="Blackmist"